 Spain is one of the most popular holiday destinations in the world.
-Its rich culture combined with great weather make it an ideal location.
+Its rich culture combined with great weather makes it an ideal location.
 It’s easily reachable from most of Europe, Asia and America, most people have visited at some point.

+This is one of the important things to know before visiting Spain!
 If you wait until September or October to visit Spain, it’s possible to get cheaper deals and fewer tourists to contend with.